aburhan/platform-engineering/reference-architectures/automated-password-rotation/README.md

 ### Review Secret Manager

-1. In the Cloud Console, using the naviagion menu select `Security > Secret Manager`.
+1. In the Cloud Console, using the navigation menu select `Security > Secret Manager`.
 Confirm that `cloudsql-pswd` is present in the list.
 2. Click on `cloudsql-pswd`.